Buying REO property or a foreclosure in Winston Salem?

 For example, in Texas, it is optional for foreclosures to have a Property Disclosure Statement,

 a document that normally requires sellers to reveal any defects they are aware of.

-By hiring Hedrick-Redfearn Properties, LLC, you can rest assured knowing all parties are fulfilling North Carolina state disclosure requirements.
+By hiring Hedrick Redfearn Street Real Estate, you can rest assured knowing all parties are fulfilling North Carolina state disclosure requirements.